Colorectal Cancer: Introduction

 How colorectal cancer starts and grows

-Changes that occur in the cells that line the inside of the colon or rectum can lead to growths called polyps.
+Most colorectal cancers start as polyps.
+These are growths caused by changes in the cells that line the inside of the colon or rectum.
 Over time, some types of polyps can become cancer.
-Removing polyps early may stop cancer from ever forming.
+Finding and removing polyps while they're small may stop cancer from ever forming.

 Polyps are fleshy clumps of tissue that form on the inner lining of the colon or rectum.
-Small polyps are usually not cancer.
-But over time, the cells in a type of polyp known as an adenomatous polyp, or adenoma, can change and become cancer.
-The longer a polyp is there and the larger it grows, the more likely this is to happen.
+Small polyps are seldom cancer.
+But over time, the cells in a type of polyp called an adenomatous polyp, or adenoma, can change and become cancer.
+The longer a polyp is there and the bigger it gets, the more likely this is to happen.

-Colorectal cancers most often start when cells in a polyp begin growing abnormally.
+Colorectal cancers most often start when cells in a polyp start growing abnormally.
 As a cancer tumor grows, it can invade into the deeper layers of the colon or rectal wall.
 Over time, the cancer can grow beyond the colon or rectum and into nearby organs.
 Or it can spread to nearby lymph nodes.
 The cancer cells can also travel to other parts of the body, where they can form new tumors.
 This is known as metastasis.
 If colorectal cancer spreads, it most often goes to the liver first.
-But it can also spread to other organs.
+But it can also spread to other organs, like the lining of the belly (peritoneum) and the lungs.

 Talk with your healthcare provider